Publish Data Using SQL

 'Custom ETL',

-'Initial Load for the Hub',
+'Initial load for the hub',

 'John Doe' );

-Load Data
+Load data

 When loading data in the SD or SA tables:

-Tables to Load
+Tables to load

-Make sure to load all the SD and SA tables for the entities that will be taken into account in the integration job.
-For example, if the integration job processes the Customer and Contact entities, then you should load the SD_CUSTOMER
+Make sure to load all the SD and SA tables for the entities considered in the integration job.
+For example, if the integration job processes the Customer and Contact entities, you should load the SD_CUSTOMER and SD_CONTACT tables.

-If you insert data into the SD table of an entity that is not taken into account by the integration job, this data will be ignored.
-For example, if the integration job processes the Customer and Contact entities, data loaded the SD_EMPLOYEE
+Data inserted into an SD table for an entity not included in the integration job will be ignored.
+For example, if the integration job processes the Customer and Contact entities, data loaded in the SD_EMPLOYEE table will not be taken into account by the integration job to certify golden records for the Employee entity.

-Using Transactions
+Using transactions

 It is recommended to use a database transaction when writing to the SD and SA tables.